 Finally, yellowing leaves – one of the most common houseplant problems around – could also signify nutrient deficiency.
 This yellowing is usually irregular and spotty, starting on older leaves and working its way up to the newer leaves until the whole plant turns yellow.
 Nitrogen, in particular, is the nutrient to look out for, especially in leafy houseplants like Aglaonemas.

-Like most tropical houseplants, most types of Chinese Evergreens should only be fertilized during the active growing seasons of spring and summer.
+Like most tropical houseplants, most types of aglaonema should only be fertilized during the active growing seasons of spring and summer.
 During fall and winter, growth slows when the temperatures dip, and fertilizer will only spur new and vulnerable growth that can be damaged by cold.

 As most liquid houseplant fertilizers are diluted, with nutrients made immediately available to the plants, there is no need to start fertilizing in late winter to prepare for spring.
 Once the temperatures increase and the soil warms outdoors, you can begin fertilizing indoors.